tgourley/StartupConnectionApp/Design/UseCases.md

   * BR3

 * **UC12** Interchange between user roles.
   * Interchanging between user roles is an important use case because users may have to switch between different roles.
-For example, a founder for a project may be a developer on another project and/or on the same project.
-Users need to be able to switch between roles so they can take on the different roles that are required of them per project.
+For example, a founder for a pitch may be a developer on another pitch and/or on the same pitch.
+Users need to be able to switch between roles so they can take on the different roles that are required of them per pitch.
   * Interchanging between user roles is fluid between it exists in the back-end to dictate functionality.
 The user is given the roles based on the tasks they perform.
 For example, if they click the Create Pitch tab they would then go through that process as a founder.
   * Actors: User
   * BR4